 From India, Davangere

 What is the name on the Degree Certificates submitted by you?
-Is your name in the Adhaar Card different from the documents on the strength of which you got the past/current job? do you have any other id proof that has the exact same name as on your documents?
+Is your name in the Aadhaar Card different from the documents on the strength of which you got the past/current job?
+Do you have any other ID proof that has the exact same name as on your documents?
 Your query is not very clear to me.

 If the past organization is at fault in the issuance of the Relieving letter, they should rectify it.
 Put an official email stating the facts.

-If the company is not at fault then get the notarized affidavit and submit in the new organization. if there is slight variation the organization will accept.
+If the company is not at fault, then get the notarized affidavit and submit it to the new organization.
+If there is a slight variation, the organization will accept.

 From India, Hyderabad